 The Library was festive the morning of the VIP Reading Day.
 LeRuof had to remind me that he needed to be early because members of the Student Council were invited to take part in the breakfast ceremony organised for the VIP Readers.
 My 4th grader is Secretary of the Lower School Student Council.
 I’m Secretary of the Parents’ Association (oh no, he isn’t emulating me! lol).
 The members of the PA Executive Board were also invited but we thought it was too early for us to go to school:-).
 Instead, I arrived before my 9:00am reading schedule.

 Although there are only 3 Filipino families at Dwight, we have always managed to have our country represented.
 I have been doing VIP Reading since my first son came in (4th year now) and another Filipino mom volunteered last year.
 Our Philippine Embassy sent representatives for 2 consecutive years already.
 Last year, our Cultural Attache read to (last year’s) 4th graders.
 This year, our Third Secretary and Vice Consul read to this year’s 4th graders.
 LeRuof is still learning how to speak Filipino but he can understand the language.We will keep going and we will keep inspiring and encouraging him.
-It wasn’t a shared language with any of his classmates so he was the only one who understood the Vice Consul while she was reading in Filipino.
+Filipino isn’t a shared language with any of his friends here in Seoul so his only source is me and my husband.

 Manolo, our Filipino Tenth Grader, requested to have a session with the young students.
 I loved it when I learned that he read to the children because he “wanted to let the Lower School children hear another language.
 Filipino is not as popular as Spanish or Chinese or Japanese or French”.
 Because of this, he added that he wanted them “to know that there is a language called Filipino“.